massover/celery-typed-tasks/docs/index.md

 With type hints, we can have a secure, cross language solution and get complex arguments passed to our tasks.
 This package tries to bring run time type hinting meta programming that is becoming popular with libraries like [fastapi](https://fastapi.tiangolo.com/) to Celery.
-With the type hints that you use your tasks already, we can prevent some common serialization errors and build more things on top of task introspection.
+With the type hints that you use with your tasks already, we can prevent some common serialization errors and build more things on top of task introspection.

 ## A note about pickle